In this section we will cover a few basic editing techniques to your flight plan. These will include:

 In this case the parking lot.

 You will get prompted if you want to edit the current version, or create a new version.
-If you want to maintain various versions based on different changes, select New Version.
+If you want to take advantage of versioning, select New Version.

 2 - Moving, Rotating and Scaling Components